In early December, the soccer world wondered aloud whether Barcelona was better under Tito Vilanova than it was under Pep Guardiola.

 Villanova resigned from his job as Barcelona’s head coach on Friday, effective immediately.
-Club officials said Vilanova would not be able to undergo treatment and coach the reigning Spanish champion at the same time.
+Club officials said Vilanova would not be able to undergo treatment and coach the reigning La Liga (Spanish first division) champion at the same time.

 “We are appearing here before you today to give you some news that I would never in my life have wanted to say and to be very, very precise, I am going to read part of it,” Barcelona president Sandro Rosell told a news conference.
 “After evaluating the results of routine checks this week monitoring Tito Vilanova, the option has arisen of him undergoing treatment for his illness that will make it incompatible for him to continue acting as the Coach of the first team of Barcelona.